2024 Solar Incentives Guide for Benton, AR - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
-One of the incentives many people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a given percentage of the cost of your solar system.
+When you hear the term "solar incentives," federal incentives might be the first thing that comes to mind.
+An incentive that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+This incentive is a tax credit for a certain percentage of your solar system's cost.

 State & Local Solar Incentives